-This page describes the management of users licensed to work with the Weka system.
+This page describes the management of users licensed to work with the WEKA Sales or Support system.

-Access to a Weka system cluster is controlled by creating, modifying, and deleting users.
-You can add up to 1152 local users to work with a Weka system cluster.
-Each user is identified by a username and must provide a password for authentication to work with the Weka system GUI or CLI.
+Access to a WEKA Sales or Support system cluster is controlled by creating, modifying, and deleting users.
+You can add up to 1152 local users to work with a WEKA Sales or Support system cluster.
+Each user is identified by a username and must provide a password for authentication to work with the WEKA Sales or Support system GUI or CLI.

-Every Weka system user has one of the following defined roles:
+Every WEKA Sales or Support system user has one of the following defined roles:

 - Read-only: A user with read-only privileges.

 - S3: A user to run S3 commands and APIs.
 This user can operate within the limits of the S3 IAM policy attached to it.
 An S3 user can create S3 service accounts with a specific policy.

 - Regular: A user that is only used for mounting filesystems.
 This user can sign in to obtain an access token and change the password but cannot access the GUI or run other CLI/API commands.

 By default, when a WEKA Sales or Support cluster is created, the first user with an

 adminusername and password is created.
 A prompt to change the password on the first login is displayed.
 This user has a Cluster Admin role, which allows running all commands.